stormmuller/PixelForge/README.md

 ![logo](assets/pixel-forge-logo.png)

 Forge is a browser based, code only game engine.
-It has everythinmg you'd expect from an engine including rendering, auio, input, animations, ecs, etc.
+It has everything you'd expect from an engine including rendering, auio, input, animations, ecs, etc.

 ## Installation
 Clone the repository and install the dependencies: